symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

     :delim: ;

     mosaic; :ref:`Mosaic<mosaic>`; Locked mosaic.
-    duration; uint64; The lock duration.
+    duration; uint64; Duration is allowed to lie up to ``30`` days.
 If reached, the mosaics will be returned to the initiator. hashAlgorithm ; :ref:`LockHashAlgorithm<lock-hash-algorithm>`; The algorithm used to hash the proof. secret; 64 bytes (binary);  The proof hashed. recipient; 25 bytes (binary); The address who will receive the funds once unlocked.